Operations workflow for Tallyfy

 9

-Set up inventory tracking
+Set up your inventory tracking system

 1 day from previous step